 Learn from your parent’s financial mishaps, don’t follow.

-My parents that have been in debt their entire adult lives.
+My parents have been in debt their entire adult lives.

 These debts surrounded them in the form of credit card bills, various mortgage refinances, home equity loans, and 401k loans for over 40 years.

-While my parents are mostly out of consumer debt, however they still owe 64% of their original 30 year mortgage amount 31.5 years later!
+While my parents are mostly out of consumer debt, they still owe 64% of their original 30-year mortgage amount 31.5 years later!
 They never saved a penny of their money.